-Title I schools whose combined score on the indicators for each Subgroup place them above the bottom 10% of all Wyoming Title I schools for the particular subgroup(s) for two consecutive years will be exited from additional targeted support and improvement.
+Title I schools whose combined score on achievement and growth place them above the bottom 10% of all Wyoming Title I schools for the particular subgroup(s) for two consecutive years will be exited from additional targeted support and improvement.
 Schools remaining in additional targeted support and improvement for four consecutive years will be identified for comprehensive support and improvement.